msk-access/msk-access.github.io/index.md

 ---
 # Welcome to MSK-ACCESS help documents

-[MSK-ACCESS](https://github.com/msk-access) came into existence because of the need to write flexible, portable and easy to use tools.
+[MSK-ACCESS](https://github.com/msk-access) workflows came into existence because of the need to write flexible, portable and easy to use tools.

 ## MSK-ACCESS workflows features